 Well, if you imagine a race between two cars, one is a sports car and one is ready for the scrap pile.
 Sure, you make them both look pretty with a fresh paint job, but that won’t help the write-off win the race.
 You need to make sure the engine is good and well maintained, and that the tyres are going to grip the road.

-The way a page on your website looks is more to do with on-page SEO (user experience).
-But the speed the page loads, that is all about what’s under the hood and is technical SEO.
+The way a page on your website looks is more to do with on-page SEO, design and user experience (UX).
+But the speed the page loads – that is all about what’s under the hood and is known as technical SEO.

 So On-Page Besides Content?

 Yes, exactly that, you need to have some great content and copywriting, you need to have some content that will keep people engaged, such as images or videos, and that is all on-page SEO, the technical SEO is all the stuff behind the scenes.
 Things like browser caches, and image optimisations.
 What else?
 Let’s have a look.

 Fast Site = Better Rankings